 Canadian universities offer courses

 Marine biology includes a vast field of knowledge.
 Only by getting started will you decide which direction your studies will take you as you work through high school, college and/or university.
 It is a good idea to take all the science courses available in high school and in your first years at university.
 These will include biology, botany, chemistry, ecology, fish biology, marine mammalogy and conservation courses.
-It will take a minimum of four years to get your Bachelor of Science degree.
-It will take two—five more years to get your Masters or Doctoral degree.

 During your university years it is critical that you get experience working both in the lab and in the field.
 Summer and weekend jobs in biology will greatly aid you in creating a strong resume when pursuing a job following graduation.
 You should consider working or volunteering at a Provincial Fish and Wildlife branch; with the Federal Department of Fisheries and Oceans; or with a veterinarian, retail fish store, aquarium or zoo, wildlife rescue centre, or natural history group in your local area if possible.

 Several Western Canadian Universities have strong marine biology programs: Simon Fraser University, the University of British Columbia, the University of Calgary, and the University of Victoria.
 In Eastern Canada, Acadia University, Dalhousie University, Memorial University, McGill University, Mount Allison University, St. Francis Xavier University, the University of Guelph, and the University of New Brunswick are recommended.
 You should check with your local university calendar as other Canadian universities do offer marine biology programs.
 American universities also offer marine biology courses.